Why do we need marine planning?

 Our engagement in marine planning

-A series of pilot projects have trialled approaches to preparing regional and local marine plans in Scotland.
-The Scottish Sustainable Marine Environment Initiative included 3 pilot planning projects for the Firth of Clyde, Shetland Isles and Sound of Mull .
-There is also a pilot project underway in the Pentland Firth and Orkney Waters area .
+We have previously engaged with a series of pilot projects that trialled approaches to preparing regional and local marine plans in Scotland, including the Scottish Sustainable Marine Environment Initiative (SSMEI) projects and the Pentland Firth and Orkney Waters pilot spatial plan.

-Although the details of Scotland's marine planning system have not yet been determined, we are likely to have an important role in plan preparation, implementation and monitoring at both the national and regional scale.
+Looking forward to further marine planning under the Marine (Scotland) Act 2010, we are likely to have an important role in plan preparation, implementation and monitoring at both the national and regional scales.
 We will:

 - work jointly with other agencies and stakeholders as part of a joint process of plan-making;

-- advise on the Strategic Environmental Assessment of marine plans;
+- advise on the Strategic Environmental Assessment and Habitat Regulations Appraisal of marine plans;

 - provide information on the importance, distribution and sensitivity of marine habitats and species;